Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 When you have finished, smoke all rooms with appropriate incense, such as myrrh or benzoin, and pray quietly for a while, focusing on what you want to bring into your life.
 Say a thanksgiving prayer to God.

 After that, call upon the protection, intercession, or assistance of the spirits, patron saints, or guardian angels of the family or the company.
 With a crucifix in one hand, pray Psalm 61, which is very effective for a home blessing, or Psalm 114 for a business blessing.
-Then start to move around the place, going from room to room, saying your own prayer while sprinkling holy water, spraying Florida Water, and calling upon the Holy Spirit and protective spirits to reside and protect the newly blessed home or business.
+Then, start to move around the place, going from room to room, saying your own prayer while sprinkling holy water, spraying Florida Water, and calling upon the Holy Spirit and protective spirits to reside and protect the newly blessed home or business.

 Dedicate the Place